-Your cat’s skin is the largest organ of the body and is there to act as an armor from the outside world.
+Your cat’s skin is the largest organ of the body and is there to act as armour from the outside world.
 It consists of several layers, the outermost is the epidermis, beneath that the dermis and deepest of all the hypodermis.
 Burns can affect just the outermost epidermis or can go through all three layers of skin and beyond.

 There are three types of burns: